random-labs/xlm-provider/README.md

 # Lumen provider #

-Makes it easy to work with a bitcoin wallet.
+Makes it easy to work with a lumen wallet.

 ## Install ##
 ``` bash